 With kids in the house, it’s hard not to keep up to date on the latest movies hitting the theaters.
 Unless you have been living under a rock, you know that Inside Out has hit theaters.
 We tried to take the boys last week, but our plans fell through, and now they are holding out for the new Minions movie.

-Even though we didn’t make it to the theater, it doesn’t mean that I have not been having a little fun with Inside Out’s brightly colored characters in the mean time.
-Using a favorite and trusted rice krispy recipe and a little bit of patience, we have been enjoying plenty of fun Inside Out movie treats.
+Even though we didn’t make it to the theater, it doesn’t mean that I have not been having a little fun with Inside Out’s brightly colored characters in the meantime.
+Using a favorite and trusted Rice Krispie recipe and a little bit of patience, we have been enjoying plenty of fun Inside Out movie treats.

-The first step is going to be to hit up google and find an image.
+The first step will be to hit up google and find an image.
 Here are plenty of Joy images available from the Inside Out movie.
-Once you pick an image you will want to get your characters made and I’ll explain how in the recipe.
-These can be made well in advance, if you think you will be running short on time the few days before you need them.
+Once you pick an image, you will want to get your characters made, and I’ll explain how in the recipe.
+These can be made well in advance if you think you will be running short on time the few days before you need them.
 That’s the great thing about working with royal icing!

 Inside Out Movie Treats

 Rice Krispy Treat Ingredients:

 3 TBSP unsalted butter

 1 package (40) marshmallows